-community-owned and driven tertiary education facility which brings educational opportunities to people in the Spencer Gulf region.
-The Port Pirie campus opened in 2019 with the Port Augusta campus opening in 2020.
-Funding has also been announced for a further hub in Kadina.
-Uni Hub Spencer Gulf provides the opportunity for people to study a range of tertiary courses without the need to release to a materialistan area.
-By of tertiary courses without the need to relocate to a metropolitan area.
+Uni Hub Spencer Gulf is a not-for-profit, community-owned and driven tertiary education facility which brings educational opportunities to people in the Spencer Gulf region.
+The Port Pirie campus opened in 2019 with the Port Augusta campus opening in 2020 and Kadina campus this year in 2021.
+Uni Hub Spencer Gulf provides the opportunity for people to study a range of tertiary courses without the need to relocate to a metropolitan area.
 By working closely with industry, the community, schools and tertiary providers, the hub offers tertiary courses that address skill shortages in the region however it is available to all students studying at university.
 For further information visit www.unihubsg.org